nelson-io/citi-documentation-test/reports/model_analysis.md

 ## Data pre-processing
 Data was available in csv format without headers.
 Headers were added and data was stored into a train set and a test set, both in parquet format [here](https://github.com/nelson-io/citi-documentation-test/tree/main/data/interim).

-The data had missing values that where expressed with a string ("?") and were replaced into python numpy's class that can be handled by the machine learning framework used.
+The data had missing values that were expressed with a string ("?") and were replaced into python numpy's class that can be handled by the machine learning framework used.

-The feature that expressed the weight of every combination into the census was removed for methodological reasons since it didn't clearly represent information from the original census and it was an estimate added afterwards.
+The feature that expressed the weight of every combination into the census was removed for methodological reasons since it didn't represent information from the original census and it was an estimate added afterwards.

 Numerical data was scaled and categorical data one-hot-encoded in order to be able to use any kind of Machine Learning framework.

-All the transformations were fitted with the train set prior to be applyed to the test set in order to avoid data leakage.
+All the transformations were fitted with the train set prior to be applied to the test set in order to avoid data leakage.

 The clean data, ready to be used in any model was stored in [data/processed](https://github.com/nelson-io/citi-documentation-test/tree/main/data/processed).

 ## Model selection

-For practical reasons, instead of trying multiple models and make them compete, LightGBM was selected since it's usually performant and efficient.
+For practical reasons, instead of trying multiple models and making them compete, LightGBM was selected since it's usually performant and efficient.

 Model was optimized with Optuna and the optimization results can be accessed in [reports/model_optimization](https://github.com/nelson-io/citi-documentation-test/blob/main/reports/model_optimization.md).